 This is a walking city, and walking’s free!
 It’s nothing for a New Yorker to walk 25 or 30 blocks at a pop, the equivalent of a mile and a half.
 Walk with care, however: Wait for walk signals and use crosswalks, even though quick-footed jaywalking New Yorkers often don’t.

 Wander through colorful neighborhoods like Greenwich Village, Soho or Chinatown.
-And follow in the footsteps of New Yorkers, who run, stroll and breathe in the 843-acre green oasis known as Central Park — a mélange of woods, fields and gardens boasting free concerts, a zoo and striking views of the Midtown skyline.
+And follow in the footsteps of New Yorkers, who run, stroll and breathe in the 843-acre green oasis known as Central Park — a mélange of woods, fields and gardens boasting free concerts, a zoo and striking views of the Midtown Manhattan skyline.
 Amble along the renowned High Line, which runs from Gansevoort Street in the Meatpacking District to 34th Street in the Hudson Yards neighborhood.
 Once an abandoned elevated railway structure, it’s a groundbreaking 1.45-mile-long park with sustainable plantings, benches (grab a seat while you can) and a bird’s-eye view of New York architecture.
 Free docent-led tours are available.